Rugged good looks backed up with outstanding durability

 Model 20A | 1993 | Eagle ‘Commuter 1’ body, Mexico, Mercedes Benz 1417 chassis |

-Information referenced for this story was from Modern Intercity Coaches by Larry Plachno, Bus World’s Eagle Special by Joe Richards, Motorcoach Milestones by Robert L Smith and Phoenix Coach Global.
+Information referenced for this story was from Modern Intercity Coaches by Larry Plachno, Bus World’s Eagle Special and Eagles International by Joe Richards, Motorcoach Milestones by Robert L Smith, Daniel Lenz from Phoenix Coach Global and Bob Redden (Dec).

 This list, based on a hand written fleet table of unknown origin, was compiled by Gary Driver with assistance from Paul Wright, Russell Penfold, Norton Weir, Ian Lynas, Ralf Boetker, Daniel Lenz (USA) and Robert Smith (USA).